 Excess ear hair

-Dogs with hair in their ear canals (Poodles, I’m looking at you!) are prone to infection.
-If your pet has excess ear hair and is getting ear infections often, have your veterinarian or groomer pull the hairs to keep the ear canals clean and healthy.
+Dogs with hair in their ear canals, such as Poodles, are prone to infection.
+If your pet has excess ear hair and is getting ear infections often, talk to your veterinarian about how to keep the ear canals clean and healthy.

-When examining your pet’s ears, be sure to observe both the ear flap (or pinna) and as much of the inner ear as they will allow.
+When examining your pet’s ears, be sure to observe both the ear flap (or pinna) and as much of the ear opening as they will allow.
 Please do not insert anything into your pet’s ears.

-1. Increased discharge.
+- Increased discharge.
 Ear infections are typically accompanied by thick brown or yellow discharge.
 Black crumbly debris (resembling coffee grounds) can also be a sign of ear mites.

 - Foul odor.
-Both yeast and bacterial infections result in a particularly stinky ear.
+Both yeast and bacterial overgrowth result in a particularly stinky ear.

 - A swelling on the ear flap or hematoma.
-A collection of blood within the ear flap due to excessive head shaking that sometimes accompanies ear infections.
+A collection of blood within the ear flap can form due to excessive head shaking that sometimes accompanies ear infections.

 If you think your pet has an ear infection, you’ll want to get to the vet as soon as possible as this is a very painful condition.
 There, they will determine the type of infection, clean your pet’s ears, recommend a leave-in ear medication or a medication for you to continue at home.
 If it’s your pet’s first ear infection ask your veterinary team for an ear cleaning and medication demonstration.